JackyUT2023/sql-challenge/README.md

 - List each employee in the Sales department, including their employee number, last name, and first name.
 - List each employee in the Sales and Development departments, including their employee number, last name, first name, and department name.
 - List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).

+## Data Analysis - Jupyter notebook codes
+A Jupyter notebook is also created for the analysis.